shigeya-dd/rum-chrome-extension/README.md

 - You can demo/trial Datadog RUM with any live web sites.
 - Please check the [document](https://docs.datadoghq.com/real_user_monitoring/) for Datadog RUM.

-## Contributions
-- This is the original version and the *minimalist* version.
+## Chrome web store version
-- Chrome web store version has been developed by wangzz2019.
-See the [repo](https://github.com/wangzz2019/rum-chrome-extension)
+- Chrome web store version has been developed by wangzz2019 and released [here](https://chrome.google.com/webstore/detail/datadog-rum-extension/bdjdmomgblhhmhbpobcklhacnhoindin).
+See the [repo](https://github.com/wangzz2019/rum-chrome-extension) for more details.

 ## How to setup
 - Clone or download this repository to your PC.